ONSdigital/response-management-ui/ReadMe.md

 Response Operations Ruby Web Application
 ========================================

-This Ruby Sinatra application demonstrates using Java web services to provide Caseload and associated Address and Questionnaire information.
+This Ruby Sinatra application is the user interface for the Response Management product.

 Prerequisites
 -------------

-The application's `config.yml` configuration file references the Java web services using a `collect-server` name which needs to be present in your hosts file.
+The application's `config.yml` configuration file references the Java web services using a `collect-server` name that needs to be present in your hosts file.
 It also references an LDAP server using an `ldap-server` name.
 Install the RubyGems the application depends on by running `bundle install`.

 Running
 -------